 - HVS-1 (2 springs)

-In addition to all the standard reverb controls, the powerful editor provides users with a series of tools to directly adjust the impulse response of each spiring model.
+In addition to all the standard reverb controls, the powerful editor provides users with a series of tools to adjust each spiring model’s impulse response directly.
 Choose the perfect spring style for your application and dial in the ideal reverb for whatever needs that vintage spring reverb sound.